Vistas of Table Mountain, Lion's Head and Signal Hill in Cape Town, South Africa. Pier Nirandara for Lonely Planet

 Take an Uber or hire a taxi

-Uber is a popular option, but you may prefer an UberX to the cheaper Uber Go options, which are sometimes odorous and barely roadworthy.
+Uber is a popular option in Cape Town, but you may prefer an UberX to the cheaper Uber Go options, which are sometimes odorous and barely roadworthy.

-Tip for taking taxis: As with most forms of transport in Cape Town, it's better to avoid traveling in a taxi alone after dark.
+Planning tip: As with most forms of transport in Cape Town, it's better to avoid traveling alone in a taxi after dark.

 See the peninsula by boat

-Shared minibus taxis dart around town, carrying locals between the Cape Flats and the city center.
-These rickety white minibusses are usually overcrowded (in other words: dangerous), and there is fierce competition between rival firms.
-Some are driven with little regard for traffic lights ("robots") and therefore passenger safety.
+You'll see shared minibus taxis darting around town, carrying locals between the Cape Flats and the city center.
+These rickety white minibuses are usually overcrowded, and there is fierce competition between rival firms.
+Some are driven with little regard for traffic lights (which locals call "robots") and therefore passenger safety.

 There is some accessible transportation in Cape Town

-Apart from hire cars and tour companies, the best option for people living with a disability is MyCiTi, which has facilities including boarding bridges on buses.
-Visit the Lonely Planet accessible travel resource page for more information.
+Apart from rental cars and tour companies, the best option for people living with a disability is MyCiTi, which has facilities including boarding bridges on buses.